Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 Escherichia coli Cells

 Esherichia coli was officially discovered in 1885 by Theodor Escherich, a German pediatrician.
-He discovered the bacterium in the feces of healthy babies.
-He called the new organism Bacterium coli because it was a bacterium and it lived in the colon (the longest part of the large intestine).
+He discovered the microbe in the feces of healthy babies.
+He called the new organism Bacterium coli because it was a bacterium that lived in the colon (the longest part of the large intestine).

 E. coli exists as a microscopic, rod-shaped cell.
 The cells of most strains of the bacterium are motile and have thin, whip-like extensions on their surface called flagella.
 The extensions create a beating motion that moves the microbes through their liquid environment.
-Flagella are most obvious under certain viewing conditions, as in the video below.
-Since the flagella are attached at several places on the surface of a cell, the bacteria sometimes tumble as they swim.
+Flagella are most obvious under certain viewing conditions.
+Since they are attached at several places on the surface of a cell, the bacteria sometimes tumble as they swim.

 The bacteria stop swimming when necessary and develop numerous fimbriae.
-Like flagella, fimbriae extend from the cell surface, but they are shorter and thinner than flagella.
+Like flagella, fimbriae extend from the cell surface.
+They are shorter and thinner than flagella, however.
 Bacteria use their fimbriae to attach to other bacteria or to the surfaces of objects.

 E. coli can sense many aspects of its environment.
 It can detect certain chemicals and move towards or away from them.
 It can also detect changing temperature and pH and respond to these stimuli.